Lim Yoona: 2007–2015: Debut with Girls' Generation and acting career

-In May 2008, Im landed her first leading role in KBS's drama You Are My Destiny, playing the character Jang Sae-byuk.
-The drama achieved viewer ratings of up to 41.5%, and Im received wider public recognition.
+In May 2008, Lim was cast her first leading role in KBS's drama You Are My Destiny, playing the character Jang Sae-byuk.
+The drama achieved viewer ratings of up to 41.5%, and Lim received wider public recognition.
 She considered the role a turning point in her career, and won two "Best New Actress" awards at the 2008 KBS Drama Awards and 45th Baeksang Arts Awards.

-In 2009, Im was cast in MBC's drama Cinderella Man along with Kwon Sang-woo.
+In 2009, Lim was cast in MBC's drama Cinderella Man along with Kwon Sang-woo.

-In March 2012, Im was cast in a lead role alongside Jang Geun Suk in KBS2's drama Love Rain, a fantasy drama about fate where the offspring of an ill-fated couple who met in the 1970s, meet and fall in love with each other in the modern era.
-Im played two characters: Yun-hee of the 70s and Ha-na of modern times.
-Although the drama scored low domestic viewership and was criticized for its failure to relate to the viewers, Im's acting received positive reviews.
+In March 2012, Lim was cast in a lead role alongside Jang Geun Suk in KBS2's drama Love Rain, a fantasy drama about fate where the offspring of an ill-fated couple who met in the 1970s, meet and fall in love with each other in the modern era.
+Lim played two characters: Yun-hee of the 70s and Ha-na of modern times.
+Although the drama scored low domestic viewership and was criticized for its failure to relate to the viewers, Lim's acting received positive reviews.
 Yoon Ga-ee of OSEN wrote: "The speed at which her acting is improving is blinding.
 She has matured to the point where you want to ask, 'When did her acting get so good?'
-The criticism that trailed behind her during Cinderella Man is now nowhere to be found."
-Choi In-kyung of Hankook Ilbo said her acting was continuously improving and "Yoona is completely immersed in her character and has now become 'Hana' herself."
-The drama garnered much positive overseas interest and was sold to Japan for $10 million, the second highest price for a KBS drama at the time, partly due to Im's popularity.
+The criticism that trailed behind her during Cinderella Man is now nowhere to be found".
+Choi In-kyung of Hankook Ilbo said her acting was continuously improving and "Yoona is completely immersed in her character and has now become 'Hana' herself".
+The drama garnered much positive overseas interest and was sold to Japan for $10 million, the second highest price for a KBS drama at the time, partly due to Lim's popularity.

-In December 2013, Im starred alongside Lee Beom-soo in KBS2's romantic comedy drama Prime Minister & I. Loosely based on the musical film The Sound of Music, Im played Nam Da-jung, a young and stubborn reporter who falls in love with the prime minister.
-The drama received low ratings but Im's performance was praised and she won an Excellence Award at the 2013 KBS Drama Awards for the role.
+In December 2013, Lim starred alongside Lee Beom-soo in KBS2's romantic comedy drama Prime Minister & I. Loosely based on the musical film The Sound of Music, Lim played Nam Da-jung, a young and stubborn reporter who falls in love with the prime minister.
+The drama received low ratings but Lim's performance was praised and she won an Excellence Award at the 2013 KBS Drama Awards for the role.